antoinesd/Marvin-3-Localisation/readme.md

 * Please base ALL translations on the "en-us" version.
 Do NOT translate files that have already been translated (e.g. from "fr-fr" to "de-de").
 Meaning *will* get lost doing that.

-* This localisation process covers every single possible message, screen and menu in Marvin.
+* This localisation process covers every single possible message, screen, and menu in Marvin.
 You should be deeply familiar with Marvin and its behaviour to understand each message and how it translates.

 * If you want to change anything in an existing translation, do your best to discuss with the orignal translator.